JuilawasFlagged/E6ScraperRevisted/README.md

-Scraper was a Adult website scraper from 2021, the github owner of the last Repo went dark and now... its reuploaded for everyone to see.
+Scraper was a CLI Adult website scraper program from 2021, the github owner of the last Repo went dark and now... its reuploaded for everyone to see.

 Tutorial: Comming soon :tm: